CanJayCode/Spring-Mood-Companion/spring_mood_companion/README.md

 1. **Create folder** → `spring_mood_companion/`
 2. **Make `app.py` and `mood_utils.py`** with the above code
 3. Run it: `streamlit run app.py`
-4. Let me know if:
-   - You want a dark theme
-   - You want to add charts/graphs
-   - You want to use HuggingFace for better sentiment detection
-   - You want help deploying or submitting

 ---

-You're set for a **cool and complete hackathon app** that’s:
-- Beginner-friendly
-- AI-powered
-- Meaningful
-- Submission-ready!